26 May A nature-filled wedding at La Toundra, Parc Jean-Drapeau

 After loving the vibe of Marie-Hélène and Louis’s creative engagement session, I knew their wedding was going to be unique.
 It turned out to be a beautiful celebration with plenty of touches of whimsy.

-The ceremony was held outdoors among the tall pines and flowers in the Jardin du Canada on Île Notre-Dame, Parc Jean-Drapeau.
+The ceremony was held outdoors among the tall pines and flowers in the Jardin du Canada at Parc Jean-Drapeau.

 As family and friends waited for the ceremony to begin, they were serenaded by Ensemble Tryade, a live string quartet, playing a mix of classical music and pop favourites.